-If CBSA requests an adjustment, importers and Livingston will be notified by CBSA.
+If the CBSA requests an adjustment, importers and Livingston will be notified.
 In the case of SIMA duties owing, importers have 30 days in which to pay to avoid interest.
 Importers who chose to appeal the decision have 90 days from the date of the decision.

 Contact your Livingston Client Service Representative for additional information on any of the above-mentioned subjects.